DiegoDerksen/diegoderksen.github.io/_posts/2025-05-06-Personal onedrive accounts check.md

   - Intune
 ---

-Microsoft has recently introduced a helpful (sigh) new feature (Roadmap ID 490064) that notifies end users when they attempt to combine work and personal documents.
+Microsoft has recently introduced a helpful (sigh) new feature (Roadmap ID 490064) that notifies end users if they want to synchronize their personal documents on a managed device.
 Before enforcing the blocking policy, it's important to assess the potential impact.
 If we find that only a small number of users are affected, implementation will be easier to manage and communicate.
 However, if a significant number of users are using personal OneDrive accounts, you can broaden your communication.

 **What is my goal?**